ignite/cli/docs/guide/loan.md

 }
 ```

-This concludes the `request-loan` message.
+Congratulations, you have created the `request-loan` message.

 You can run the chain and test your first message.

-Start the blockchain
+Start the blockchain:

 ```bash
 starport chain serve
 ```

-Add your first loan
+Add your first loan:

 ```bash
 loand tx loan request-loan 100token 2token 200token 500 --from alice -y
 ```

-Query your loan
+Query your loan:

 ```bash
 loand query loan list-loan
 ```

-You should see the first Loan in the list
+The loan shows in the list:

 ```bash
 Loan: